 Meals: Breakfast, Lunch, Dinner.

 Mornings at Ecocamp start watching the sunrise, featuring coffee, breakfast, and puma tracking in Torres del Paine's varied landscapes under our guide's expertise.
 After exploring, we lunch and unwind at Ecocamp, then venture out again in the afternoon.
 Evenings offer dinner and rest post-sunset.
 Observation runs from 6 AM to 11 AM and 4:30 PM to 8:30 PM.
 While puma sightings can't be guaranteed, our efforts aim to maximize chances.
-The itinerary includes 3 days at Estancia Laguna Amarga for puma tracking and 1 day in Torres del Paine for general wildlife, adapted based on puma movements.
+The itinerary includes 3 days at Estancia Laguna Amarga for puma tracking and 1 day in Torres del Paine for general wildlife, based on puma movements.

 Overnight at Ecocamp Patagonia, Suite Dome.